itsyuxuan/itsyuxuan.github.io/_pages/cv.md

 # Service & Experience

-- Education Volunteer in Sri Lanka (Summer 2018)

-  - Provide help and support in teaching English, Maths and IT skills to less-privileged children in Wattala, Sri Lanka.
-  - Contribute to 96 hours of international volunteering.

 - Cross Institutional Study at Shanghai Jiao Tong University (12.2019 - 01.2020)
   - Summer school coursework in CS.

+- Education Volunteer in Wattala, Sri Lanka (Summer 2018)
+  - Provide help and support by teaching English, Maths and IT skills to children in need.
+  - Contribute to 96 hours of international volunteering.

 # Work Experience